 What are Recovery Shoes?

 Simply put – Recovery shoes are a super comfortable shoe designed to help athletes recover from workouts faster.
 They are shoes that offer much more arch support, cushioning, and shock absorption in comparison to normal shoes

 Recovery shoes are often made of foam and typically have a wide toe box, increasing blood flow to the feet and promote recovery.

 There are many different styles of recovery footwear, ranging from sandals to slip ons and slides.

 Wearing recovery shoes can be both comfortable and a key tool in helping you get back to working out sooner than ever!

 Who are Recovery Shoes For?

-It is important to know that recovery footwear is NOT just for runners or for use after a long run.
+It is important to know that recovery slides are NOT just for runners or for use after a long run.